Families of self-inverse functions and dilogarithm identities: Properties related to the scale factor

-The area fitting is shown in Fig. 16.
-These functions have two common intersection points.
-The blue graph of the fitted function is always lower between the domain of the intersection points $x_{1}$ and $x_{2}$, when $b>1$.
-Respectively, the fitted blue function has lower values in the domains elsewhere compared to the red target function, as can be seen in this case.
+Observe that the dashed graph of the fitted function in Figure \ref{Figure14} is always lower, relative to the domain of the intersection points $x_{1}$ and $x_{2}$, when $b>1$.
+In a closely related way, the fitted dashed function attains strictly lesser values elsewhere, compared to the solid target function.
 The area difference function has an interesting property.
 The sum of the two areas above the $x$-axis is equal to the area below the $x$-axis, i.e., $A_{1}+A_{3}=|A_{2}|$ and $A_{1}=A_{3}$.
-We can only numerically calculate the values of the intersection points or the roots $x_{1}\approx0.219604$ and $x_{2}\approx2.213083$.
-These two roots have a similar symmetry property as like the integration limits in gemini-identities.
-The formulae below are also generally true.